All Episodes

 elliott west

-Try to help him out, yeah.
+Try to help him out.

 joe rogan

-Well, I know The Last Indian War is available.
+Well, I know the Last Indian War is available.

 elliott west